MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-setup-vat.md

 * What you sell
 * What you buy

 You can set up GST calculations manually, but that can be tricky and time consuming.
-To make it easy, we provide an assisted setup guide named **VAT Setup** that will help you with the steps.
+To make it easy, we provide an assisted setup guide named **GST Setup** that will help you with the steps.
 We recommend that you use the assisted setup guide to set up GST.

 > [!NOTE]
 > You can use the guide only if you have created a My Company, and have not posted transactions that include GST.
 Otherwise, it would be very easy to use different GST rates by mistake, and make GST-related reports inaccurate.